DarkDimius/scala.github.com/sips/pending/_posts/2017-01-13-binary-compatibility.md

 `@stableABI` is a linter, that does not change binary output, but will fail compilation if Public API of a class uses features of Scala that are desugared by compiler and may be binary incompatible across major releases.

-As long as declarations in source have not changed, `@stableABI` annotated class will be compatible across major versions of Scala.
+As long as declarations in source have not changed, `@stableABI` annotated classes will be compatible across major versions of Scala.
 It complements MiMa\[[2]\] in indicating if a class will remain binary compatible across major Scala releases.

 ## Term definitions